unitedastronomer/E1-572G-Hackintosh/README.md

 ## macOS Seqouia

- macOS Seqouia is currently unsupported by OCLP.
+ macOS Seqouia is currently not supported by OCLP.
 ![](assets/oclp_unsupportedhost.png)

 # Post-Install